 Eating at small local joints can feel intimidating, but they often have some of the best, most authentic food.
 Just make sure to choose a place where you see a lot of locals eating.
 If it’s empty, think twice.

 And if you’re not quite that adventurous, you can also find food tours that will take you to all the best spots — places you’d never find alone.
-We tried a [Bangkok street food tour] and it was the bomb.

 Cooking is one of the best backpacking hobbies — and you may even pick it up without even trying.